Trainable Loss Weights in Super-Resolution: Proposed Method

 where $\|.\|$ denotes the basic loss that can indicate L1 loss or MSE loss.
 In this equation, $WC$ and $w$ are constant numbers and zero derivatives with respect to $\theta$ and are only used as coefficients.
 The pixel-wise weight $w$ is applied to L1 loss without any change.
 But applying weight to the MSE loss, considering that this loss actually can be shown as a weighted L1 loss with $\frac{|x-\hat{x}|}{2}$ weight.
 As a result, applying a new weight that ranges between zero and one will have little effect.
 So, for better weighting of the MSE loss, the weights of the MSE loss have been modified by $w \gets \frac{w}{|x-\hat{x}| + 0.1} $.
+Algorithm\ref{alg:one} shows the training process of the super-resolution and weighting model.
+In each iteration, first, the optimum weighting network has been funded by optimizing the $WC$ based on the previous super-resolution network.
+For this purpose, according to the output MVB distribution of the weighting model, a weighted sample has been taken and then based on Eq. (\ref{optimum_weighting}) the weighted criterion for the sample is calculated.
+This method is used to estimate $P(\phi \vert \theta , x , y)$ by Eq. (\ref{optimum_phi}).
+Second, in order to determine the loss of the super-resolution model, $T$ weights from the multivariate Bernoulli distribution are re-sampled.
+Third, the expected likelihood of a super-resolution network should be computed by Eq. (\ref{expected_step}).
+To estimate this value, the mean of $P(w \vert \theta, x, y)P(x,y \vert w,\theta)$ for each sampled weight has been approximated.
+At the end of the iteration, using the approximated loss the super-resolution network is optimized.